gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

 * If you rename the field to something else, the compiler won't compile anything until you fix all the places trying to use it.
-Same thing with exceptions, in Nimrod you declare a proc raises none or a number of exceptions through the `raises pragma
+Same thing with exceptions, in Nim you declare a proc raises none or a number of exceptions through the `raises pragma
   <http://nim-lang.org/manual.html#exception-tracking>`_ and don't worry if
   a 3rd party library changes the exceptions it raises.
-* Writing Nimrod code is not that much different from the Python version.
+* Writing Nim code is not that much different from the Python version.
 Note how the ``var rick`` line does not specify the type.
 This reduces source code noise.
 You can also use ``let`` instead of ``var`` to declare a variable which can't change.
 There is no concept of ``let`` or *const* in Python.